-Usefulness of SRC biomass

-Another aspect defining willingness of farmers to engage in SRC is to what extent they recognize the usefulness of produced SRC biomass.
-Farmers who recognize the material or energetic benefits of wood produced through SRC tend to be more open to SRC.
+Usefulness of SRP biomass Another aspect defining willingness of farmers to engage in SRP is to what extent they recognize the usefulness of produced SRP biomass.
+Farmers who recognize the material or energetic benefits of wood produced through SRP tend to be more open to SRP.
 The resource self-sufficiency that IKEA aims for is also positively perceived by one farmer.
-Furthermore, the fact that SRC biomass is fast-growing and renewable is considered a positive aspect by some farmers.
-Moreover, some believe that SRC spares higher quality wood and is therefore beneficial to the environment and to society as well.
+Furthermore, the fact that SRP biomass is fast-growing and renewable is considered a positive aspect by some farmers.
+Moreover, some believe that SRP spares higher quality wood and is therefore beneficial to the environment and to society as well. wood and is therefore beneficial to the environment and to society as well.